rmonin/www/content/codex/climbing-bibliography.md

 draft: false
 ---
 # Bibliography
 Collection of selected references on climbing and mountaineering, presented in the [Chicago style](/codex/chicago-style).
-Titles marked with a ✓ are those that I own.
+Titles marked with ✓ indicate books I have read, while ✓✓ indicates books I own.

 ---